schmidtDETR/BLSloadR/README.md

 BLSloadR is a packages designed to streamline access to the time series database downloads from the U.S. Bureau of Labor Statistics, made available at https://download.bls.gov/pub/time.series/.
 It is focused on accessing series that are frequently used by states to get state-level estimates, but includes the `load_bls_dataset()` and `bls_overview()` functions to provide generalized access to the other databases at this website within an R environment.

 # Basic Usage
+BLSloadR can be installed from CRAN by running `install.packages("BLSloadR")`.

 The primary functions in this package all begin with get_ and are listed below:

 -`get_ces()` - This accesses data from the Current Employment Statistics (CES) program at the state and metropolitan area levels.
 This provides employer-based estimates of employment, wages, and hours worked.
 This is the “SM” database.